“Nothing in the word is weaker than water, but against the hard and the strong, nothing outdoes it.” Lao Tsu (Tao Te Ching: 78).

 “Be water, my friend.”
 Bruce Lee.

-My approach to martial arts is not only physical, rather it extends to include the philosophical viewpoint.
+My approach to martial arts does not concern only physicality, rather it extends to including philosophical and spiritual aspects.
 My aim is towards understanding of the art (in a broad sense) and personal improvement.
 Starting with Karate in 1999, by practicing Kung Fu I am becoming more and more involved in this search for spirituality, improving both my physical and mental skills.

 Kung Fu Chang (2012-)

 I am currently practicing both Shaolin Chuan and Tai Chi Chuan (Yang style) in Helsinki, under the guidance of Gabriele Goria.
 Our training originates from the school founded by Master Chang Dsu Yao.